alpeasie/AzSHCI-VirtualGuide/README.md

 # AzSHCI-VirtualGuide
-Prep an ASZ cluster for deployment using an Azure VM
+Prep an 23H2 HCI cluster for deployment using an Azure VM